magnusdv/paramlink2/README.md

 ```

 In other words, the disease locus is most likely somewhere on chromosome
-1 between 34 Mb and 56 Mb!
+1 between 34 Mb and 56 Mb.